cavo789/blog/blog/2023/12/04/docker-ssl-encrypt/index.md

 tags: [docker, encryption, ssl]
 enableComments: true
 ---
-# Encrypt sensitive data using SSL and Docker

 ![Encrypt sensitive data using SSL and Docker](./images/header.jpg)

 For 1,000 reasons or more, you want to encrypt a file containing text.
 Which software should you install?
 Well ... none other than Docker!